Preighter: Operations

 Preighters can be operated either by temporarily removing seats or, in some cases, packing cargo onto existing seats.
 During the disruption of COVID-19, at least 200 passenger aircraft around the world were modified to serve as preighters by removing most or all of the cabin seating.
 Cargo can also be stored securely between seats, in luggage bins or strapped down if seats are partially or completely removed.
 Limitations on where and how cargo may be safely transported in a passenger cabin may vary by the type of cargo.

 Carrying cargo by methods not originally designed, especially when it involves reconfiguring an aircraft, requires approval of the appropriate regulatory bodies for the regions where the aircraft operates.
 The International Air Transport Association further advises that a comprehensive safety assessment be completed in all cases.
 In 2021, European regulators set a limit on total flight hours for preighters out of concern that carriers might underestimate possible increased fire risks.

 Loading and unloading a preighter aircraft often requires more time and work by airline staff than would a dedicated freighter aircraft.
-As there is no dedicated system for loading, most of the process must be completed manually by airline or airport staff.
-In some cases, this can take a significant physical toll on ground handling agents.
+The narrow doors and unreinforced floors in most passenger cabins cannot accommodate palletized cargo and large containers that can be rapidly loaded on freighters with large cargo doors and reinforced floors.
+As there is no dedicated system for loading a preighter, most of the process must be completed manually by airline or airport staff, increasing costs and placing preighters at an economic disadvantage to freighters, particularly when cargo rates are low.
+In some cases, the loading difficulties can take a significant physical toll on ground handling agents.